Dizziness During Menopause: Natural Remedies & Balance

 Hemp extract is extremely effective in supporting hormonal balance.

 Like Rhodiola, it is adaptogenic and helps relieve stress in the body.
+It also can increase estrogen levels.

-• Evening Primrose Oil for estrogen balance
+• Evening Primrose oil for estrogen balance

 Evening primrose oil balances estrogen levels when it is dominant, especially when the woman has problems with swelling or water retention.